 There are plenty of places to picnic overlooking the beach, complete with picnic benches that are often available.
 After all, the best picnic spot is undoubtedly on the beach itself.

-For a simple, yet delightful picnic at Rodeo Beach, put together a little a DIY cheese plate or a simple dip mezze of fresh bread, hummus, baba ganoush, and olives and pick up a bottle of local wine at the Ferry Building in San Francisco along the way.
+For a simple, yet delightful picnic at Rodeo Beach put together a little DIY cheese plate or a simple dip mezze of fresh bread, hummus, baba ganoush, and olives, pick up a bottle of local wine at the Ferry Building in San Francisco along the way.
+Maybe even throw a travel size guitar into your picnic kit for a complete day out.

 Head out across the world-famous Golden Gate Bridge to the Alexander Ave exit, cross under the freeway, and follow winding Conzelman Avenue uphill to Bunker Road.